 What does it take for you to sleep tight?
 Is it a sleep routine you practice every night like clockwork?
 Is it a steady regimen of exercise throughout the week to keep your body in shape?
-This post examines the important of sleep, how to improve your sleep hygiene so you can sleep tight, and 9 testimonials about what sleep means to them.
+This post examines the importance of sleep, how to improve your sleep hygiene so you can sleep tight, and 9 testimonials about sleep.

-What is Sleep and Why is it Important to Sleep Tight?
+What is Sleep and Why is it Important?

 The definition of sleep is the condition of body and mind recurring for several hours every night in which the nervous system is relatively inactive, the eyes are closed, the postural muscles are relaxed, and consciousness has been suspended.